-The NIC (Network Interface Controller) is a network adapter or LAN adapter that connects a computer to a computer network.
-The NIC operates on both the physical and data link layers of the machine and allows network connectivity.
+The network interface controller (NIC) is a network adapter or LAN adapter that connects a computer to a computer network.
+The NIC operates on both the physical and data link layers of the machine and enables network connectivity.
 All virtualization hosts in a Red Hat Virtualization environment have at least one NIC, though it is more common for a host to have two or more NICs.

 One physical NIC can have multiple virtual NICs (vNICs) logically connected to it.
 A virtual NIC acts as a network interface for a virtual machine.
 To distinguish between a vNIC and the NIC that supports it, the Red Hat Virtualization Manager assigns each vNIC a unique MAC address.